devhax-heavy-industry/crustchan/app/Readme.md

 AWS_ACCESS_KEY_ID=xyz       # the aws user/service role should have write access to S3 and the dynamodb tables created by Terraform.
 AWS_SECRET_ACCESS_KEY=aaa
-S3_BUCKET=name-of-your-bucket # This bucket will hold all uploaded images
+S3_BUCKET=name-of-your-bucket # This bucket will hold all uploaded images AWS_ROLE_ARN="arn:aws:iam::ACCOUNT_ID:role/ROLE_NAME" The role the service is going to assume
 ```

 When you first run crustchan via `cargo run --bin crustchan-api` you'll notice in the logs that an admin user has been created for you.
 The credentials are below: